 1. Graff Diamonds Hallucination: $55 million

 The most expensive watch ever made is another Graff Diamonds creation.
 The Hallucination is, as the name suggests, truly breathtaking and brilliantly fantastical.

 Featuring a kaleidoscopic array of 110 carats of different colored diamonds in a range of different cuts, set into a platinum bracelet, The Hallucination brings high fashion to the world of Horlogerie.
 About as far from a tactical watch as you can get, it’s almost easy to forget this piece’s timekeeping capabilities, but there is a tiny dial in the center of all that sparkle.

 With the eye-wateringly high price tag of $55 million when it was first unveiled at Baselworld in 2014, the Hallucination is the culmination of thousands of hours of work from a team of designers, gemologists, and expert craftsmen.

 Best for: A sparkling and sensuous spectacle, sure to make you feel a million dollars.

 Frequently asked questions about the world’s most expensive watches

 The #1 most expensive watch in the world is Graff Diamonds’ The Hallucination, purportedly worth $55 million.
-This quartz-powered watch features 110 carats of different coloured diamonds along with a tiny dial and was first revealed in 2014.
+This quartz-powered watch features 110 carats of different colored diamonds along with a tiny dial and was first revealed in 2014.

 The most expensive wristwatch is said to be worth $55 million and is called The Hallucination.
-Designed and made by Graff Diamonds, it features 110 carats of diamonds in a variety of colours, all set into a platinum bracelet.
+Designed and made by Graff Diamonds, it features 110 carats of diamonds in a variety of colors, all set into a platinum bracelet.

 The most expensive men’s watch in the world is the Patek Philippe Grandmaster Chime Ref.
 6300A-010.
 Created for the Only Watch 2019 charity auction, it features two dials, 20 complications, and is made of white gold with a blue alligator strap.